 Specifically, the mono spot test is used to detect antibodies to EBV antigens.
 You may not have a detectable level of antibodies early in the illness.
 If this occurs, the test may need to be repeated in 10 to 14 days.

-There’s no known treatment for infectious mononucleosis, and no antiviral drugs or vaccines are available.
+There’s no specific treatment for infectious mononucleosis.
 However, your doctor may prescribe a corticosteroid medication to reduce throat and tonsil swelling.
 The symptoms usually resolve on their own in one to two months.